mjhea0/express-testing-mocha-knex/README.md

 Run the tests again.
 They should all still pass!
 Notice how we were able to refactor with confidence since we had proper test coverage.
 We would know immediately if the refactor broke something.
 Finish refactoring out all of the knex logic to *queries.users.js*.
 Test again when done.

 ## Conclusion

+With testing, alot of this becomes repetition.
+Try going to one of your previous CRUD apps and setting up a test folder to test out your routes.

+Look back to the objectives...